 Primarily a Rich, Emerald Green Color, With Red Marking

-Peacock day geckos (Phelsuma quadriocellata) are one of the members of genus Phelsuma.
-They are dominant in the Islands near Madagascar that experiences a tropical climate with abundant rainfall, high humidity and relatively high temperatures.
+Peacock day geckos (Phelsuma quadriocellata) are one of the members of the genus Phelsuma.
+They are dominant in the Islands near Madagascar which experiences a tropical climate with abundant rainfall, high humidity, and relatively high temperatures.
 You normally find them in areas with heavy rainfall.

 The most outstanding physical characteristic of the Peacock Day Gecko is their abundant emerald-green coloration and the red markings that appear on their heads and backs.
 They have black spots, which covers the front of their rear legs and behind their rear legs.
 Perhaps this is how they got their name.
 These subspecies will range from 3.5 to 5 inches in length.
 You can expect a life span of around ten years in a good environment with ample supply of nutritious food.

 As a Pet

 You must not house these reptiles in a cramped space though they are small.
 You should have at least the Zoo MED Medium Naturistic terrarium for a minimum size of housing for one adult gecko.
 The traditional glass aquarium may also serve as an alternative housing, although it may look more difficult to run a daily maintenance without the front opening cage.
 As these peacock day geckos are highly mobile, you would do well to offer as large a space as possible.
 For a pair of peacock day geckos, 18 x 18 x 24 inch cage is ideal.
 You should remember that the housing option should closely correspond to the natural habitat.
 It is therefore inevitable to offer abundant humidity, relatively high temperature and plenty of plants in the cage.